kSahatova/ITMO-Algorithms/README.md

 # ITMO-Algorithms
-Tasks for course "Analysis and Development of Algorithms"
+Tasks for the course "Analysis and Development of Algorithms"